sungyoon-lee/bcp/README.md

-# Lipschitz-Certifiable Training with a Tight Outer Bound (BCP)
+# Lipschitz-Certifiable Training with a Tight Outer Bound

 This repository is the official implementation of BCP, Box Constraint Propagation (Lipschitz-Certifiable Training with a Tight Outer Bound).